Hattyot/ICA0006/ubuntu_vm_ansible/README.md

 * rbd -> Maps and mounts needed rbd images for services
   * Files:
     * rbdmap -> File that's used to automatically map rbd-images at boot
+* cephfs -> Mounts ceph filesystems for use by services
+* apache -> Sets up apache2 as a file server
+  * Templates:
+    * 000-default.conf -> Apache2 virtualhost
+    * apache.conf -> Apache config file
+    * ports.conf -> Sets apache to listen on port 5000
 * agama -> Installs and launches agama service
   * Templates:
     * docker-compose.yaml -> Docker-compose file used to launch agama